Summary

 If a single block has quite different climates, then it might make sense to split it into two blocks if you would like to see how the climate effects the results and therefore consider how you might treat those two pieces of land differently.
 If that is not an option, then a single block with average climate is fine.

-Overseer does not account for small variations or microclimates.
-We are currently looking to update the regional profiles and climate data set, but it will always be a general representation.
+Overseer does not account for inter-block variations or microclimates and will always be a general representation.

 Entering snowfall essentially adds to rain fall for the purposes of modelling.